A modified thermodynamics of rotating and charged BTZ black hole: Final remarks

-Once the Hawking temperature and corrected entropy are known, we have derived various thermodynamical potentials of the black holes in order to study the effect of thermal fluctuations.
-In this regard, we have started by computing leading-order corrected internal energy of the system and have found that for small black holes the internal energy takes negative (positive) asymptotic value corresponding to positive (negative) correction parameter.
-We also noticed that there exists a critical point, where effects of thermal fluctuation are irrelevant.
-Beyond this critical value internal energy increases with horizon radius.
+Once the Hawking temperature and corrected entropy became known, we derived various thermodynamical potentials of the rotating BTZ black holes to study the effect of thermal fluctuations.
+In this regard, we have started by computing the leading-order corrected enthalpy energy of the system and have found that for small black holes the enthalpy energy takes positive (negative) asymptotic value corresponding to positive (negative) correction parameter.
+We also noticed that there exists a critical point, where the effects of thermal fluctuation are irrelevant.
+Beyond this critical value, enthalpy energy increases with the horizon radius.
 Furthermore, to estimate the possible amount of energy available for doing work, we have derived Helmholtz free energy.
-The Helmholtz free energy has three critical points, two of them occur in positive region and one occurs in negative region.
-Before the first critical point, in contrast to the positive correction parameter, corresponding to negative correction parameter free energy takes negative asymptotic value.
-The pressure is also calculated when thermal fluctuations are taken in account which has one critical point beyond which it becomes stable.
-For black holes with smaller horizon radius to the critical point, thermal fluctuations play a dominant role.
-Furthermore, we have studied effects of thermal fluctuations on the enthalpy which has two critical points where thermal fluctuations do not affect.
-We found that beyond the second critical point, enthalpy is an increasing function of event horizon radius irrespective of nature of correction parameter.
-However, in between the two critical points, thermal fluctuations play a significant role.
-We have also noticed that, irrespective to thermal fluctuations, Gibbs free energy shows asymptotic behavior when horizon radius tends to zero.
-We have found two critical points for Gibbs free energy at small event horizon radius.
-Furthermore, we have also found that, in contrast to negative correction parameter, the corrected Gibbs free energy decreases with the positive value of correction parameter.
-This in turn implies that we can draw maximum amount of work from here which shows the sign of stability in this region.
-For the black holes with horizon radius smaller than the critical point, negative (positive) value of correction parameter produces negative (positive) asymptotic value of Gibbs free energy.
-Now, it would be interesting to explore the effect of thermal fluctuations on the $P-V$ criticality of the system by considering the charged rotating BTZ black holes as a Van der walls fluid system.
+We observed three critical points in free energy.
+Two critical points are found in the positive region and one occurred in the negative region.
+Before the first critical point, opposite to the positive correction parameter, the free energy with negative correction parameter takes negative asymptotic value We then explored the effect of quantum fluctuations on the volume.
+Once, enthalpy, entropy, temperature, pressure, and volume became known, we estimated the leading order corrections to internal energy and Gibbs free energy.
+We then tried to understand the effect of thermal fluctuations on the stability of the black hole by studying the nature of corrected specific heat The specific heat becomes positively valued (Corresponding to negative value of the correction parameter) for small-sized black holes, implying the introduction of stability in the system.
+A positive value of the correction parameter results in the negative value of specific heat at small horizon radius.
+After this, we present a brief review of the thermodynamics of non-rotating charged BTZ black hole.
+The effect of thermal fluctuations on various equations of states of charged BTZ black hole is seen via the derivations of various thermodynamic variables following the same trend as that of uncharged and rotating one.
+The effect of quantum fluctuations, on the entropy, is similar to that as on the entropy of uncharged rotating BTZ black hole.
+For free energy of charged BTZ black hole , two critical points are seen to exist.
+The first one occurs on the horizon axis while the other one occurs in the negative region.
+Before the first critical point, opposite to the negative correction parameter, the free energy with negative correction parameter, takes negative asymptotic value.
+After the first critical point, the correction parameter does not play a significant difference in the free energy.
+Perturbed enthalpy for charged BTZ black hole is calculated, and it is found that for black holes of the small event horizon, the enthalpy takes negative (positive) asymptotic value for the positive (negative) correction parameter.
+We also observed the existence of a critical point at a small horizon radius.
+From the perturbed enthalpy, we derived perturbed volume.
+We then made the use of corrected enthalpy and volume with pressure as an independent variable, for the derivations of other thermodynamic potentials like internal energy and Gibbs free energy.
+From the perturbed Gibbs free energy, we observed a critical point beyond which Gibbs free energy remained constant.
+Before, the critical point, the correction parameter of positive nature, decreased the Gibbs free energy asymptotically.
+On the contrary, the negatively valued correction parameter asymptotically increased the Gibbs free energy.
+Corrected internal energy is then studied and it was found that